Thinkmill/monorepo-starter/README.md

 ### Packages set up

 We have set up three different folders to put packages, based on their needs, each of which can include new packages.
-Here is the base structure:
+Here is what you have to start:

 ```
 - packages/
-    - simple-package
-    - with-multi-entrypoints
-    - private-package
+    - button
 - apps/
-    - placeholder-app
+    - next-app
 - services/
-    - placeholder-service
+    - graphql-api
 - websites/
 ```